Diaz excited to return to defensive roots at Penn State - NewsBreak

 Diaz excited to return to defensive roots at Penn State

-STATE COLLEGE — Manny Diaz isn’t happy with how his tenure at Miami ended, but the former Hurricanes head coach admits the timing worked out just fine.
+STATE COLLEGE, Pa.
+(AP) — Manny Diaz isn’t happy with how his tenure at Miami ended, but the former Hurricanes head coach admits the timing worked out just fine.

 Fired on Dec.
 6 after going 21-15 in three years with Miami, Diaz is already three practices into his new gig as Penn State’s defensive coordinator.